 FTLD includes dementias such as behavioral-variant FTLD, primary progressive aphasia, Pick's disease, corticobasal degeneration, and progressive supranuclear palsy.
-Typical early symptoms include marked changes in personality and behavior and/or difficulty with producing or comprehending language.
-Unlike Alzheimer's, memory is typically spared in the early stages of the disease.
-Nerve cells in the front (frontal lobe) and side regions (temporal lobes) of the brain are especially affected, and these regions become markedly shrunken.
-In addition, the upper layers of the cortex typically become soft and spongy and have abnormal protein inclusions (usually tau protein or the transactive response DNA-binding protein, TDP-43).
-The symptoms of FTLD may occur in those age 65 years and older, similar to Alzheimer's, but most people with FTLD develop symptoms at a younger age.
-About 60 percent of people with FTLD are aged 45 to 60 [7].
-Scientists think that FTLD is the most common cause of dementia in people younger than 60 [8].
-In a systematic review, FTLD accounted for about 3% of dementia cases in studies that included people 65 and older and about 10% of dementia cases in studies restricted to those younger than 65 [9].
+Nerve cells in the front (frontal lobe) and side regions (temporal lobes) of the brain are especially affected, and these regions become markedly atrophied (shrunken).
+In addition, the upper layers of the cortex typically become soft and spongy, and abnormal protein is present (usually tau protein or the transactive response DNA-binding protein, TDP-43).
+The symptoms of FTLD may occur in those aged 65 years and older, similar to Alzheimer's, but most people with FTLD develop symptoms at a younger age.
+About 60% of people with FTLD are aged 45 to 60.
+(National Institute on Aging (NIA), 2019) Some scientists think that FTLD is the most common cause of dementia in people younger than 60.
+(NIA, 2019) In a systematic review, FTLD accounted for about 3% of dementia cases in studies that included people 65 and older and about 10% of dementia cases in studies restricted to those younger than 65.
+(Hogan et al., 2016)